alukosdev/ccsp/guidance/csa-top-threats.md

 11. [Cloud Storage Data Exfiltration](#11-cloud-storage-data-exfiltration)

 ==- 1.
+Insufficient Identity, Credentials, Access, and Key Management Identity, credential, access management systems include tools and policies that allow organizations to manage, monitor, and secure access to valuable resources.
+Examples may include electronic files, computer systems, and physical resources, such as server rooms or buildings.

++++ Business Impact
-Insufficient Identity, Credentials, Access, and Key Management
+Negative consequences of Insufficient Identity, Credentials, Access and Key Management, and Privileged Accounts may include:

+- Negative business performance and productivity due to reactive and overly restrictive lockdowns
+- Employee testing fatigue resulting in a lack of compliance and apathy to security
+- Data replacement or corruption vs. exfiltration by unauthorized or malicious users
+- Loss of trust and revenue in the market
+- Financial expenses incurred due to incident response and forensics
+- Ransomware and supply chain disruption
++++ Key Takeaways
+Proper IAM, credential and key management results may include:

+1. Hardened defenses at the core of enterprise architectures shift hacking to endpoint user identity as low-hanging fruit.
+2. Robust zero trust layer requires more than simple authentication for discrete users and application-based isolation.
+3. Operational policies and structured risk are models also vital for advanced tools such as CIEM.
+4. User objects must be given risk scores that dynamically adjust as the business requires.
+Trust should be earned rather than simply providing keys and codes.
++++ Examples
+Here are some recent examples of this security Issue’s cloud incidents:

+(2021) State-sponsored attacks are on the rise and getting more sophisticated.
+2021 saw breaches that involved Twitch, Cosmology Kozmetik, PeopleGIS, Premier Diagnostics, SeniorAdvisor, Reindeer, and Twillo, with the majority of these attacks being privilege abuse from insider threats.
+Companies that don’t monitor risk and resilience, face a dynamic threat landscape flat-footed.

+---

+(10/2021) A closer look at SEGA Europe’s cloud highlights two important configuration management cloud misconfigurations - The AWS S3 bucket was set to public access permissions.
+Hard-coded credentials were stored in the cloud.
+Content replacement in AWS and CDN networks could have been avoided if sandbox submissions were implemented, allowing systems more time to validate changes and risk-score the access context.

+---

+(1/2019 - 7/2019) CapitalOne AWS insider breach, where borrowed dynamic IAM roles were key in the breach.
+While S3 buckets were not exposed to the Internet like many other breaches, an EC2 instance with an excessive IAM role might have been the culprit.
++++

 > Text below this needs to be cited.

 Identity, credential, access management systems include tools and policies that allow organizations to manage, monitor, and secure access to valuable resources.
 Examples may include electronic files, computer systems, and physical resources, such as server rooms or buildings.